pavlos792/JPVAE-mv-Imputation-constraints/README.md

 # JPVAE-mv-Imputation-constraints

-This project investigates the research question:
+This MSc project investigates the research question:
-**“How does training with different types and rates of missingness affect the robustness of JPVAE in multi-view learning, and to what extent can this improve imputation quality and affect accuracy for downstream tasks such as classification?”**
+**“How does training with different types and rates of missingness affect the robustness of JPVAE in multi-view learning, and to what extent can this influences imputation quality and affects accuracy on downstream tasks such as classification?”**

 Our work extends the [JPVAE](https://github.com/eso28599/JPVAE/blob/master/README.md) implementation [work by Ella Orme] by analyzing robustness under varying missingness scenarios.
 Specifically, we compare different latent space constraints — orthogonality, eigenvalue regularization, and $C=0$ baseline — to evaluate their impact on:
 - **Imputation quality** of missing views,